TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 37/Exodus 37.15.md

 ---

-And he made the staves of acacia wood, and overlaid them with gold, to bear the table.
+He made the poles of acacia wood, and overlaid them with gold, to carry the table.